Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 5) Raise puppies that are suitable for formal training by nationally recognized guide dog and service dog organizations.

 Article III.
 Membership

 Membership into AGS will be open to all Texas A&M University students, faculty and residents of the Bryan/College Station community.
+To be an officer, trainer, or sitter, members must be a current student at Texas A&M University.
 Members must pay dues and attain 12 AGS points per semester to maintain active membership.
 Allotment of points will be determined per event by the AGS officers.
 Dues are to be paid in the spring semester for all persons not maintaining an active membership in the fall semester as well as any new members.
-Spring dues will equal half of the amount paid per individual in the previous fall semester.
+Spring dues will equal to half of the amount paid per individual in the previous fall semester.

 At the end of the Spring Semester, one member will be honored with the title of Humanitarian of the Year.
 In order to receive this title, this member must earn the most membership points throughout the year.
-The Humanitarian of the Year will have their name added to the Humanitarian of the Year plaque.
+The Humanitarian of the Year will receive a gift at the end of the year banquet, that will be determined by the current officer team.
 In order to be eligible for this award, the person in question must be a paid, active member who is not an officer or a current puppy trainer.
 The Humanitarian of the Year will be announced at the annual End of the Year Banquet.